-Camille Holmes is an equine photographer in Upstate NY.
-She has spent her life around horses and they occupy many aspects of her life.
-As a child she grew up riding horses at her grandparents farm, Homespun Morgan.
-Her grandparents instilled with her the meaning of the farm's name through lessons on horse care and training.
-As a teen she trained and showed her horses alongside her sister including Homespun Commandment One, Homespun Lady Lyon, Homespun Top Note, and Homespun Tenn High.
+I have spent my life around horses and they occupy many aspects of my day to day.
+As a child I grew up riding horses at my grandparents farm, Homespun Morgans.
+My grandparents instilled in me the meaning of the farm's name, through lessons on horse care and training.
+As a teen I trained and showed my horses alongside my sister including Homespun Commandment One, Homespun Lady Lyon, Homespun Top Note, and Homespun Tenn High.
 During high school I picked up a love for photography, which stays with me today.

-Camille is currently a PhD candidate at Cornell University studying equine immunology and infectious disease.
-Her research focuses on the mucosal immune response to Equine herpesvirus type 1 (EHV-1) a highly prevalent respiratory pathogen of the horse.
+I am currently a PhD candidate at Cornell University studying equine immunology and infectious disease.
+My research focuses on the mucosal immune response to Equine herpesvirus type 1 (EHV-1) a highly prevalent respiratory pathogen of the horse.
 Photography gives me an awesome chance to connect with the people and horses that my science aims to serve.
-Outside of my work I enjoy riding my Homespun Morgans and taking every opportunity to have a camera in her hand.
+Outside of my work I enjoy riding my Homespun Morgans and taking every opportunity to have a camera in my hand.

 My goal for Homespun Photography was to capture both the performance and candid moments of people with their horses.
 I am a one woman operation and I have chosen to prioritize rapid turn around and affordable pricing, keeping editing to a minimum.